industrialdev/wicket-wordpressplugin-php/README.md

 ## Wicket Update Password

 Requires the "Base Wicket Plugin".
 Provides a widget with a form to update the persons password.
 This is a widget in Wordpress.
-It's suggested to install wicket context plugin to be able to restrict which pages it can go on.
+It's suggested to install widget context plugin to be able to restrict which pages it can go on.

 ## Wicket Contact Information

 Requires the "Base Wicket Plugin".
 Provides the React widget form from Wicket admin to update person contact information.
 This is a widget in Wordpress.
-It's suggested to install wicket context plugin to be able to restrict which pages it can go on.
+It's suggested to install widget context plugin to be able to restrict which pages it can go on.

 ## Wicket Create Account Form

 Requires the "Base Wicket Plugin".
 Provides a widget with a form to create a new person.
 This is a widget in Wordpress.
-It's suggested to install wicket context plugin to be able to restrict which pages it can go on.
+It's suggested to install widget context plugin to be able to restrict which pages it can go on.

 To create a modified version of this form, it is advisable to disable this plugin, copy the plugin file "wicket_create_account.php" outside of the wicket plugin folder, rename it and adjust the include path at the top of the file within your new copy to continue to pull in the settings form.
 It might be a good idea while renaming the file to also rename the functions and class within as well.
 This isn't stricly required but might be a good idea to visually separate the plugin as being custom/your own.